TidyMaze/photo-derush/studies/README.md

 # Study Script Outputs

 All study/analysis scripts and their outputs are organized in the `studies/` directory:
-- `studies/source/` - Analysis scripts
+- `studies/source/` - Analysis scripts (42 scripts)
-- `studies/outputs/` - Generated images, HTML reports, and charts
+- `studies/outputs/` - Generated images, HTML reports, and charts (21 files)

+These scripts are standalone analysis/visualization tools and are not imported by the main application.

 ## Images and HTML files produced by study/analysis scripts